MousaviLaleh/Mapping_Earthquakes/README.md

 To run the index.html file, open the Terminal in VS-Code, navigate to your project folder and enter  _**python -m http.server**_  command. <br/>

-## Link to interactive map
-The deployed webpage is accessible at &nbsp;  https://mousavilaleh.github.io/EarthquakeMap/  <br/>

 ### Map View